-Christian Slater Returns To The Stage, With No Regrets about His ‘Bad Boy’ Past
+Christian Slater: ‘I Regret Nothing’ From Abusive Past

 “What's interesting about the play is Mamet's dealing with a kind of toxic masculinity,” Yates told The Daily Beast.
 “It’s men all thrown together and you see dreadful behavior—you see the dreadful behavior of men who have power over others.”

 For this revival, Yates has got himself an ideal leading man.
-Before a performances this week, he was sitting in the empty Playhouse theater on the north bank of the River Thames alongside Christian Slater.
+Before a performance this week, he was sitting in the empty Playhouse theater on the north bank of the River Thames alongside Christian Slater.

 One of the most talented young actors of his generation, Slater was once the hottest upstart in the brash era of 1980s and ’90s Hollywood ‘bad boys.’